aws-samples/shopfloor-connectivity/examples/ipc-slmp-s3/README.md

 ]
 ```

-In order to write the data to both the S3 bucket and the console uncomment the DebugTarget by deleting the'#'.
+In order to write the data to both the S3 bucket and the console uncomment the DebugTarget by deleting the '#'.
 &nbsp;
 &nbsp;